 Cinderella went immediately to gather the finest she could get, and brought it to her godmother, not being able to imagine how this pumpkin could make her go to the ball.
 Her godmother scooped out all the inside of the big vegetable, leaving nothing but the rind; which done, she struck it with her wand, and the pumpkin was instantly turned into a fine coach, gilded all over with gold.

-She then went to look into her mouse-trap, where she found six mice, all alive, and ordered Cinderella to lift up a little the trapdoor.
-As each mouse went out, she gave it a little tap with her wand, and the mouse was that moment turned into a fine horse, which altogether made a very fine set of six horses of a beautiful mouse-colored dapple-grey.
-But they still needed a coachman,
+She then went to look into her mousetrap, where she found six mice, all alive, and ordered Cinderella to lift up a little the trapdoor.
+As each mouse went out, she gave it a little tap with her wand, and the mouse was that moment turned into a fine horse, which altogether made a very fine set of six horses of a beautiful mouse-coloured dapple-grey.
+But they still needed a coachman.

-“I will go and see,” says Cinderella, “if there is a rat in the rat-trap– we may make a coachman of him.”
+“I will go and see,” said Cinderella, “if there is a rat in the rattrap – we may make a coachman of him.”

-Her godmother only just touched her with her wand, and, at the same instant, her clothes were turned into cloth of gold and silver, all beset with jewels.
+Her godmother only just touched her with her wand, and at the same instant, her clothes were turned into cloth of gold and silver, all beset with jewels.
 This done, she gave her a pair of glass slippers, the prettiest in the whole world.
-Being thus decked out, she got up into her coach; but her godmother, above all things, commanded her not to stay till after midnight, telling her, at the same time, that if she stayed one moment longer, the coach would be a pumpkin again, her horses mice, her coachman a rat, her footmen lizards, and her clothes become just as they were before.
+Being thus decked out, she got up into her coach; but her godmother, above all things, commanded her not to stay until after midnight, telling her at the same time that if she stayed one moment longer, the coach would be a pumpkin again, her horses mice, her coachman a rat, her footmen lizards, and her clothes become just as they were before.

-The King’s son led her to the most honorable seat, and afterward took her out to dance with him; she danced so very gracefully that they all more and more admired her.
-A fine banquet was served up, of which the young Prince ate not a morsel, so intently was he busied in gazing on her.
+The king’s son led her to the most honourable seat, and afterward took her out to dance with him.
+She danced so very gracefully that they all more and more admired her.
+A fine banquet was served up, of which the young prince ate not a morsel, so intently was he busied in gazing on her.

 As she was eagerly telling her godmother whatever had passed at the ball, her two sisters knocked at the door, which Cinderella ran and opened.

-“How long you have stayed!” cried she, gaping, rubbing her eyes and stretching herself as if she had been just waked out of her sleep; she had not, however, any manner of inclination to sleep since they went from home.
+“How long you have stayed!”
+Cried she, gaping, rubbing her eyes and stretching herself as if she had been just woken out of her sleep.
+She had not, however, any manner of inclination to sleep since they went from home.

-“Ay, to be sure!” cried Miss Charlotte; “lend my clothes to such a dirty Cinderwench as you!
+“Aye, to be sure!”
+Cried Miss Charlotte.
+“Lend my clothes to such a dirty Cinderwench as you!
 I should be a fool.”

 The next day the two sisters were at the ball, and so was Cinderella, but dressed more magnificently than before.
-The King’s son was always by her, and never ceased his compliments and kind speeches to her; to whom all this was so far from being tiresome that she quite forgot what her godmother had recommended to her; so that she, at last, counted the clock striking twelve when she took it to be no more than eleven; she then rose up and fled, as nimble as a deer.
-The Prince followed, but could not overtake her.
-She left behind one of her glass slippers, which the Prince took up most carefully.
-She got home but quite out of breath, and in her nasty old clothes, having nothing left her of all her finery but one of the little slippers, fellow to that she dropped.
-The guards at the palace gate were asked: If they had not seen a Princess go out.
-They replied that had seen nobody go out but a young girl, very meanly dressed, and who had more the air of a poor country wench than a gentlewoman.
+The king’s son was always by her, and never ceased his compliments and kind speeches to her; to whom all this was so far from being tiresome that she quite forgot what her godmother had recommended to her; so that she, at last, counted the clock striking twelve when she took it to be no more than eleven.
+She then rose up and fled, as nimble as a deer.
+The prince followed, but could not overtake her.
+She left behind one of her glass slippers, which the prince took up most carefully.
+She got home but quite out of breath, and in her nasty old clothes, having nothing left of all her finery but one of the little slippers, fellow to that she dropped.
+The guards at the palace gate were asked if they had not seen a princess go out.
+They replied that they had seen nobody go out but a young girl, very meanly dressed, and who had more the air of a poor country wench than a gentlewoman.

 Her sisters burst out a-laughing, and began to tease her.
-The gentleman who was sent to try the slipper looked earnestly at Cinderella, and, finding her very handsome, said: it was only right that that she should try, and that he had orders to let every girl try.
+The gentleman who was sent to try the slipper looked earnestly at Cinderella, and finding her very handsome, said it was only right that she should try, and that he had orders to let every girl try.

-And now her two sisters found her to be that fine, beautiful lady whom they had seen at the ball.
+Now her two sisters found her to be that fine, beautiful lady whom they had seen at the ball.
 They threw themselves at her feet to beg pardon for all the ill treatment they had dished out to her.
-Cinderella took them up, and, as she embraced them, cried that she forgave them with all her heart, and desired them always to love her.
+Cinderella took them up, and as she embraced them, cried that she forgave them with all her heart, and desired them always to love her.